Welcome to our resource page!

 Questioning For Understanding

-Questions can feel like an interrogation, criticism, or means for control.
+Questions can feel like an interrogation, criticism, or means of control.
 Healthy relationships use questioning to gain understanding.
 Before you question your spouse, examine your mindset, tone, and demeanor.

 Positive Example: “Dear, is this a good time to talk?
 We agreed on a $100 budget for groceries this week, and I noticed that it was $120.
 Do we need to adjust the budget or was this just an unexpected expense?”